monarch-69/TypeTwo-Core/README.md

 ---

 ## Educational Intent
-This project is designed purely for **educational and research purposes** — to explore the inner workings of AMD’s virtualization stack, system-level programming, and hardware interaction.
+This project is designed purely for **educational and research purposes**, to explore the inner workings of AMD’s virtualization stack, system-level programming, and hardware interaction.
 It’s not production-ready, nor is it intended for deployment on critical systems.

 ---